If Cowboys are looking for backup QB, why not Colin Kaepernick?

 But there should be some “let’s see some more” from everybody, including the Cowboys.
 That doesn’t mean you doubt Prescott can do it again.
 I believe he will have a better season this year, but he will throw more than four interceptions.
 Graziano points out Robert Griffin III and Nick Foles, who had great seasons in the NFC East in their first years starting but quickly crashed in their second seasons.

 Again, I believe Prescott will be fine.
-I also believe Moore will be a suitable backup.
+I also believe Kellen Moore will be a suitable backup.
 I believed that last year when he entered camp as Tony Romo’s No. 2.
 He’s smart.
 He knows the system.
 Most importantly -- and this is something I believe all players need to understand -- he knows what he isn’t.
 He won’t try to do things he’s not capable of doing.

 But back to the Twitter question about adding a veteran quarterback.

 It was interesting to hear executive vice president Stephen Jones twice mention the possibility of signing a veteran when we spoke to him last week at the Cowboys’ sponsors golf tournament.
-He didn’t say they would add a veteran but he said it is possible.
+He didn’t say they would add a veteran, but he said it is possible.

 The Cowboys have undrafted free agents Cooper Rush and Austin Appleby under contract behind Prescott and Moore.
 Based on the limited work we saw in the rookie minicamp, both are a long way away from being ready to play in a game.